Kate Goold to speak at the Home Affairs Select Committee about proposed pre-charge police bail

 Partner Lynn Knowles is chair of Ealing Community Law Centre which was set up in 2011 when the main provider of social welfare law in the borough went into administration.
 The aim is to provide high quality free advice to the most vulnerable people in Ealing.

-Several members of the Clinical negligence team offer pro bono support and legal advice to local advice clinics.
+A number of lawyers from across the firm have supported OCD Action and several members of the Clinical Negligence team offer pro bono support and legal advice to local advice clinics.

 We support the following organisations: